camwest/cog/README.md

 which will allow us to store a complex hash representing an address instead of simply a string.
 We can then feed the object to the cogMap filter which can output the map visually (depending on user preferences)

+## Admin views

+When a user first logs in to an admin view they will see the following: